rafal-majewski/sveltekit-app-template/README.md

 npm run vitest:check
 ```

-You can later download the coverage report as an artifact named `coverage_report`.
+You can later download the coverage report as an artifact named `coverage-report`.

 ### Playwright check